-Additionally, depth profiles of SC and ORP appear to indicate homogeneous water quality conditions throughout the water column (figure 2-47).
+Additionally, depth profiles of SC (figure 2-48C) and Eh (figure 2-48D) appear to indicate homogeneous water quality conditions throughout the water column.
 Relatively homogeneous physical parameters with respect to depth are indicative that turnover is occurring, creating a well-mixed water column.
 Without thermal or density stratification, the Berkeley Pit should remain a chemically homogeneous mixture with respect to depth, experiencing one to several turnover events per year.